Pharrell’s ‘Piece by Piece’ Lego Biopic Gets High Marks From Critics

 Piece by Piece (Credit: Focus Features)

-Piece By Piece, the animated Pharrell Williams Lego biopic, has been getting rave reviews from the critics.
+Piece By Piece, the animated Pharrell Williams Lego biopic, has been getting rave reviews from film critics.

-The film uses Lego toy blocks to bring the story of the recording artist, producer, songwriter, and fashion designer’s story to the screen, and arrives in theaters on Friday, Oct.
-11.
+The documentary uses Lego toy blocks to bring the story of the recording artist, producer, songwriter, and fashion designer to the screen.

-The biopic has 33 reviews and a 91 percent score on Rotten Tomatoes as of Wednesday afternoon, with most critics embracing the unusual concept for the Morgan Neville-directed film.
+The film has 33 reviews and a 91 percent score on Rotten Tomatoes as of Wednesday afternoon, with most critics embracing the unusual concept for the Morgan Neville-directed film.

 Siddhant Adlakha of IGN called the film “an eye-popping union of subject and form.”